httpie/fractional-indexing-python/README.md

 ## Other Languages

 This is a Python port of the original JavaScript implementation by [@rocicorp](https://github.com/rocicorp).
-That means that this implementatino it’s byte-for-byte compatible with:
+That means that this implementation is byte-for-byte compatible with:

 | Language   | Repo                                                 |
 | ---------- | ---------------------------------------------------- |